 Always opt for fruits when you feel the need to eat something sweet and learn to sweeten your foods with fruits also (use, for example, a banana instead of sugar when baking sweets).

-And if you can’t really cut out all sugars overnight, take it slow, but make it your main goal to reduce sugar consumption drastically if you want to reverse your fatty liver.
+And if you can’t really cut out all sugars overnight, take it slow, but make it your main goal to reduce sugar consumption drastically if you want to heal your liver.

 Hi, I got diagnosed with NAFLD nine days ago.
 I went onto the diet: no sugar, low carbs and no saturated fats diet the same day.
 Can you get headaches from sugar withdrawal?
 I’m also feeling irritable and tired.
 Furthermore, I have been dreaming of sugary carbs like doughnuts and caramel corn!
 Both are junk foods that I didn’t even eat weekly before!